thonatt/CSL/README.md

 # C++ integrated Shading Language

 CSL is a C++ header-only library, self-transpiling into GLSL.
 It allows to write OpenGL shaders directly inside computer graphics applications code.
 The concept is that shader correctness is checked at compile-time by the C++ compiler, while a string corresponding to the GLSL code is produced at run-time by the graphic application.
-CSL can be considered as some kind of inlined GLSL compiler.
+CSL can be considered as some kind of inlined GLSL compiler, meaning that if the shader should not compile, the application should not compile either.
 This project goals are to provide convenient and maintainable shader writing thanks to :

 + Having a syntax as close as possible to GLSL.
 + Having the shader code directly in the C++ code.
-+ Checking GLSL specification compliance at compile-time as much as possible.
++ Checking GLSL specification compliance at C++ compile-time as much as possible.
 + The possibility to use C++ as meta language for generic shader generation.

-CSL requires a C++14 complient compiler.
-It was tested on Visual Studio 2017, GCC 8.3.0 and Clang (Apple LLVM version 10.0.1).
+CSL requires a C++14 compliant compiler.
+It built successfully using Visual Studio (Windows), Clang (Windows, Linux, Apple), and GCC (Linux).
-CSL does not require any dependency as it relies only on the STL and [some Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.
+CSL does not require any external dependency as it relies only on the STL and some [Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.

-CSL also provides a [shader suite](https://github.com/thonatt/CSL/tree/master/src/shader_suite/) application, which show several CSL shaders, from didactic examples to more complex shaders such as [dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
+This repo contains the [CSL source files](https://github.com/thonatt/CSL/tree/master/src/csl).
+It also contains a [shader suite application](https://github.com/thonatt/CSL/tree/master/src/shader_suite/), which shows several CSL shaders, from didactic examples to more complex shaders such as [Dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
 The application can be built using for example CMake.

-CSL is a template-heavy library and compilation is currently quite slow. however, the run-time generation is pretty fast.
-The whole shader suite takes approximately 20ms to be generated.
+CSL is a template-heavy library and compilation is currently noticeably slow.
+The run-time shader generation is however pretty fast.
+The whole shader suite, including all the examples present in this readme, takes approximately 5 ms to be generated.

 **Disclaimer** : This project is a work in progress.
+While there is already a lot to play with, the current coverage of the different GLSL specifications is only partial.
+Many functions or language features are missing.
+The [syntax section](#csl-syntax) gives a nice preview of what is currently available.
 The goal is to first make possible what is legal in GLSL.
 In a second time, the goal will be to make impossible what is not valid in GLSL.
-While there is already a lot to play with, the current coverage of the GLSL specification is only partial.
-The [syntax section](#csl-syntax) gives a nice preview of what is currently available.

 # Setup